 Handbells are very popular on the course, and it is often possible to arrange further sessions on an informal basis.

 The listening and striking practicals will a dumb bell attached to a ringing simulator, and will be available throughout all the Optional Sessions.
 The dumb bell is situated in its own room where a group of experienced tutors will give you gentle and friendly assistance on a one-to-one basis with your listening and striking skills.

 You can either book an individual session or, if you prefer, you can join with one or more other students for a longer session.
 Many students have found their listening skills have been improved significantly by one of these sessions.

 The rope splicing sessions are hands-on practicals, and at the end of each you will be able to perform the appropriate splice unaided.
 Rope will be provided, but please do bring one or more of your own ropes for splicing, even if you are not attending yourself.

 On the Saturday evening, there will be a church service in the college chapel for all course members.
 It will include some readings and prayers read by course members, and some hymns.
 There will be handbell ringing and some musical performances of an appropriate nature.

 If there's something you'd like to know about, but have never dared ask, or you want to consolidate on something you're already working on, please speak to Mike Trimm at any time - or sign up on the sheet - and they will arrange for you to have a special tutorial session with one or more of the tutors or helpers.
 Please do not feel reluctant to ask, as many of the tutors thoroughly enjoy the opportunity to share their knowledge, whether it's with an individual, or with a wider audience.

-We are always happy to receive suggestions for Optional Sessions, so please do feel free to contact Sarah Marshall in advance if you have any ideas.
+We are always happy to receive suggestions for Optional Sessions, so please do feel free to contact Simon Edwards in advance if you have any ideas.